-- These exams are online, unproctored, and timed, and are always due on a Sunday at midnight. - They are open-book/open-note, but will NOT have time to look up every answer. - The Written exam will consist of a variety of questions - Matching, fill in the blank, labeling, sketches, definitions, explanations requiring a paragraph, short essays...everything! - The Practical exam will be specimen-based, using uploaded images. - You will need to identify various anatomical structures and describe their functions.
+- You will take these exams during the lab time. - The Written exam will consist of a variety of questions. - o Matching, fill in the blank, labeling, sketches, definitions, explanations requiring a paragraph, short essays...everything! - The Practical exam will be specimen-based, using pictures, models, and cadavers. - o You will need to identify various anatomical structures and describe their functions.

-The schedule is very aggressive and success depends, in part, on how well you pace yourself.
+The schedule is very aggressive, and success depends, in part, on how well you pace yourself.